cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 To solve this problem, we need to allocate the role of the layers and the visibility of cameras.

 In this game, we have two types of objects.
-- Scene Object：player, blocks
+- Scene Object： player, blocks
-- UI Object: windows , buttons, labels
+- UI Object: windows, buttons, labels

 So, we just need to put all of the scene objects to `DEFAULT` layer and put all of the UI objects to `UI_2D` layer.

-Then, we need to change a little about the visibility of cameras to let he `Canvas/Camera` only render the objects in `DEFAULT` layer, the `UICanvas/Camera` only render the object in `UI_2D` layer, everything will be ok.
+Then, we need to change a little about the visibility of cameras to let the `Canvas/Camera` only render the objects in `DEFAULT` layer, the `UICanvas/Camera` only render the object in `UI_2D` layer, and everything will be ok.

 It's so clear, now, let's do it.